Rapinoe, Press among players opting out of NWSL tournament - WHIZ News

 Press released a statement through her team, the Utah Royals, that said: “It is deeply painful not to be able to play the game I love, and to watch the broader effects of the global pandemic on our league, sports, and our world.
 Regrettably, given the uncertainty created by COVID-19, I must elect not to participate in this tournament.
 I know how fortunate I am to be able to make this choice.
 I have enormous respect and gratitude for those who do not have the luxury to choose whether to report to work, including our selfless and heroic first responders.”

-The NWSL is the first team sport in the United States to return after sports were shut down because of the coronavirus outbreak.
+The NWSL will be the first team sport in the United States to return after sports were shut down because of the coronavirus outbreak.
 Players were given the option of opting out without losing salaries or insurance.

+Baird said she’s confident about the tournament despite the rising cases of coronavirus nationwide.

 Teams will be sequestered during the tournament and games will be played at stadiums in Herriman and Sandy, which are suburbs of Salt Lake City.
-The tournament will run through July 26.
+The Challenge Cup runs through July 26.

+“The key is to be prepared and to make sure that everyone understands the importance of living by the tournament protocol, wearing your PPE, making sure that you’re using the facilities and sticking in the protective environment, which we are doing and plan to do over the tournament schedule,” Baird said.
+“So the whole key is mitigating risk, making sure that we are staying within our environment and making sure that we have the right plans in place.”

 The opener and the final will be broadcast on CBS.